KhronosGroup/Vulkan-Samples/framework/README.md

 # Framework <!-- omit in toc -->

 This folder contains the base framework used by the samples.
-It offers sample base classes, encapsulates common functionality for e.g. loading assets (images, models, shaders), wraps common Vulkan objects and implements frequently used concepts like a caches and a scene graph.
+It offers sample base classes, encapsulates common functionality for e.g. loading assets (images, models, shaders), wraps common Vulkan objects and implements frequently used concepts like a cache and a scene graph.
 The framework also implements platform support for Windows, Linux, MacOS and Android.

 It can be used as a guideline for writing advanced Vulkan applications.